ThinkPad Button Customiser

 Well, yes it would.
 And now you can.

 Please bear in mind that this program requires the ThinkPad Utility software to be installed.
 This is the software that allows the volume control buttons to work, so if they do, you’ve got it already.
-If not, get the appropriate software for your model here:
+If not, go to the Lenovo Support website and enter your model or serial number to get it.

 So far this program has been used successfully tested on many T-Series and R-Series ThinkPads.
 Technically it should work on any of the above systems, as long as they have the ThinkPad button.
 You could give it a try (at your own risk remember!).
 The worst it can possibly do is cause you to have to reinstall the Utility / Hotkey Features Software (a 5 minute job), and even that’s unlikely.